JohnCremona/CMFs/PostgresSchema.md

 self_twist_proved | boolean | whether the self twists have been proved unconditionally has_inner_twist | smallint | whether there is an inner twist.
 1=yes, -1=no, 0=unknown
 is_twist_minimal | boolean |
-inner_twist | jsonb | List of triples <b,M,o> where <M,o> identifies the Galois orbit if a Dirichlet character of modulus M and b is 1 if the form provably has an inner twist by a character in this orbit and 0 if provisional.
-All inner twists are guaranteed to be included in the list regardless. inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character, an empty list for level 1 and trivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups)
+inner_twist | jsonb | List of quadruples <b,m,M,o> where <M,o> identifies the Galois orbit if a Dirichlet character, m is the number of characters in this orbit that give rise to an inner twist, and b is 1 if the inner twists is proved.
+All inner twists are guaranteed to be included in the list, but those without proved set could be false positives. inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character, an empty list for level 1 and trivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups)